The United Nations Office for Project Services (UNOPS)

 Maternal mortality ratio is the number of women who die from pregnancy-related causes while pregnant or within 42 days of pregnancy termination per 100,000 live births.
 The data are estimated with a regression model using information on the proportion of maternal deaths among non-AIDS deaths in women ages 15-49, fertility, birth attendants, and GDP.

-Net enrollment rate is the ratio of children of official school age who are enrolled in school to the population of the corresponding official school age.
+Gross enrollment ratio is the ratio of total enrollment, regardless of age, to the population of the age group that officially corresponds to the level of education shown.
 Primary education provides children with basic reading, writing, and mathematics skills along with an elementary understanding of such subjects as history, geography, natural science, social science, art, and music.

 Total population is based on the de facto definition of population, which counts all residents regardless of legal status or citizenship.
 The values shown are midyear estimates.